Microsoft/azure-docs.pt-pt/articles/active-directory/develop/tutorial-v2-asp-webapp.md

         {
             var userClaims = User.Identity as System.Security.Claims.ClaimsIdentity;

-            //You get the user’s first and last name below:
+            //You get the user's first and last name below:
             ViewBag.Name = userClaims?.FindFirst("name")?.Value;

             // The 'preferred_username' claim can be used for showing the username